 - Many drivers who have experienced distracted driving were overconfident in their own capabilities while driving long hours.
 How can we make routine driving less monotonous and provide positive reinforcement for safe driving habits?

 - Shift-workers and those affected by drowsy driving often do not have the choice to avoid getting behind the wheel.How can we inform drivers of their level of drowsiness to help them make safer driving decisions?

 - 75% of shift workers suffer from disturbed sleep, often sleeping on average four to six hours which is up to four hours less than recommended hours of sleep to conduct a healthy lifestyle.
 Drowsy drivers have a hard time estimating their level of impaired function.
 How can we personalize the car environment to meet the needs of drowsy drivers?

-At the FCA headquarters, the team was able to share their innovative idea with top executives of FCA during the expo, with ideas ranging from aromatherapy to cellphone charging plates!
-Check out the photos of all the teams below and on the Design for America facebook album.
+At the FCA headquarters, teams were able to share their innovative ideas with top executives of FCA during the expo, with ideas ranging from aromatherapy to cellphone charging plates!
+Check out the photos of all the teams below and on our facebook album.

 A special thanks to our sponsor contacts, Curt Edgar and Mike Angelidis, for all their hard work in making this project possible.
 Thank you to Marilyn Vala, who has supported the DFA – FCA partnership from the very beginning, for joining us again this year for the Expo as well.
 We appreciate your countless hours on overseeing the project from start to finish, from framing the problem and providing teams with valuable feedback to organizing the expo.
 We look forward to more collaborations to come!